LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 Run the following code to land in the right lab directory `cd ./cits5503/lab1`

-## [2] install dependencies
+#### (1) install dependencies

-The pandas library is used here to convert un-tabulated data into structured table
+The pandas library is used here to convert un-tabulated data into structured table.

-run the following code to install the extra dependency

-`pip install pandas`
+Run the following code to install the extra dependency `pip install pandas`

+#### (2) explain the
+run the following code to execute the python script:
+`python3 lab1.py`

-## [3] run the script
+#### (2) run the script

-run the following code to execute the python script
+run the following code to execute the python script:
 `python3 lab1.py`